turbaevsky/indicators/doc/PI_DB_TS.md

 ###### Categories Submitted

-Shows categories successfully submitted to your WANO Regional Center and in Review status.
+Shows categories successfully submitted to your WANO Regional Centre and in Review status.

 ###### Category Abbreviations